tianderturpijn/Azure-Security-Center/Labs/05 - Linux Detections/README.md

 #### 2 - Create Linux users
 1. Connect to your Linux VM (Linux-0) that you have deployed earlier (note: not the Kali VM), using your favorite SSH tool
-2. Create 5 users with the names user1, user2, user3, user4, user5, by leveraging the following Linux command:
+2. Create 5 users with the names user1, user2, user3, user4, user5, by leveraging the following Linux command (replace the **userName** value):
 ```powershell
 sudo adduser <userName>
 ```